Mistium/OSL.js/README.md

 # OSL.js - Origin Scripting Language

-OSL.js is a compiler and runtime for the Origin Scripting Language (OSL), a powerful and intuitive scripting language with modern features.
+OSL.js is a compiler and runtime for the Origin Scripting Language (OSL)

-## Features

-- 🚀 Fast compilation to JavaScript
-- 🔧 Rich built-in methods for strings, arrays, and numbers
-- 📦 Easy CLI installation and usage
-- 🌐 Integration with Origin platform
-- ⚡ Auto-assignment operators for method chaining
-- 🧮 Advanced math operations and functions

 ## Quick Start